azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 Linked birth-death data can be obtained from CDC's WONDER services site [here](https://wonder.cdc.gov/lbd-current.html).
 Agree to the terms and specify the type of data you want then export/save results as a text file.
 I requested datasets for 8 years (2007-2014) and saved the datasets in my local drive. [see example of a dataset for 2007 here]({{ site.url }}/assets/data07.txt)

-Set working directory as the root directory (where datasets are saved) in knitr and include the relevant packages to be downloaded as follows:
+Set working directory as the root directory (where datasets are saved) in knitr and include the relevant packages to be loaded as follows:

 ``` r
 {r setup, include=FALSE}